Tap into the value of your home

 A home equity loan is often referred to as a second mortgage, and is a common way for homeowners to tap into the equity in their home.
 Equity is the difference between what you owe on a home and what the home is worth, so if you owe $100,000 and your home is worth $250,000, you have $150,000 in equity.
 A home equity loan is a way to access a portion of that $150,000 in equity.
 A home equity line of credit (or “HELOC”) is a popular form of home equity loan.
 You can apply for one here.

 “HELOC” is short for home equity line of credit – a type of second mortgage.
-In many ways a HELOC works like a credit card that’s secured by your home.
 You can take out money from the line of credit when you need it and pay it back all at once or over time.
-A HELOC has a borrowing limit just like a credit card, but unlike a credit card, a HELOC is established for a set amount of time called a “draw period” - most often 5 or 10 years.
+A HELOC has a borrowing limit just like a credit card, but unlike a credit card, a HELOC is established for a set amount of time called a “draw period”.
+Solarity's draw period is five years.
 During that draw period, you’re typically required to make interest-only payments each month on any outstanding balance.

 You might also like:

 Solarity donates electric Jeep to patient plus $50,000 to support children’s healthcare programs and services